 As the pandemic continues to impact almost every aspect of our lives, our commitment to our communities will never waver.
 The extraordinary people of U.S. Sugar recognize that service to our communities must continue as it always has.

-Brennan Thomas Community Relations Manager
+Brannan Thomas Community Relations Manager

 A graduate of Lehigh University with a degree in environmental science, Mr. Thomas brings with him an extensive background in community and relationship building.
 A native of The Belle Glade Community, Mr. Thomas has deep roots in both Palm Beach and Hendry County.
 His diverse professional experiences encompass positions such as Collegiate Football Coach and Director of Business Development.
 Currently, he serves on the local boards of the Clewiston Chamber, Hendry County Economic Development Council, and Glades Boys and Girls club.